Eleven Point Black Tile

 - All seven tiles of the 3 suit, worth 1 point each.

-A game is 61 points, making it easy to score with a cribbage board.
+The game ends when one or more players reaches a score of 61 or more points, which makes it easy to score with a cribbage board.

 Comments & Strategy